A Portrait of the Whistling Heron: A Solitary Stroller of Savannas

 - Jan 31, 2015

 With its long legs, pastel plumage, and deliberate gait, the Whistling Heron (Syrigma sibilatrix) moves like a brushstroke across open savannas and wetlands.
-Unlike its more aquatic cousins, this elegant heron is just as comfortable strolling through dry grasslands as it is wading through shallow water.
+Unlike its more aquatic heron cousins, this elegant bird is equally at home strolling through dry grasslands or wading in shallow waters.

-WIts soft coloration—a blend of grays, yellows, and blues—makes it one of the most visually striking members of the heron family.
-But it’s not just looks that set this bird apart.
-Its name comes from its high-pitched, flute-like call, a sound more often heard than seen in the early morning or late afternoon light.
+Its soft coloration—a subtle blend of grays, yellows, and blues—makes it one of the most visually striking members of the heron family (National Geographic Field Guide to the Birds of South America).
+But it’s not just its appearance that sets it apart.
+The Whistling Heron’s name derives from its distinctive high-pitched, flute-like call, a clear, melodic sound often heard during early morning or late afternoon hours

 Comments